rickosborne/skyline/story/iaso/133-midnight.md

 <aside class="narrator-note">
 <header>Narrator note:</header>
 <p markdown="true">
-Narrators may choose to make Jineko as talkative or taciturn as they choose.
+Narrators may choose to make Jineko talkative, taciturn, or whatever fits her backstory.
-For guidance, see the [notes on Jineko's motivation in entry 172](172-jineko-focus-bts.md).
+For guidance, see the <a href="172-jineko-focus-bts.html">notes on Jineko's motivation in entry 172</a>.
 </p>
 </aside>